C Major Ninth Tres Cubano Arpeggio

 Also known as: maj9, Δ9, ^9

 The C Major Ninth arpeggio contains 5 notes (C, E, G, B, D).
-Use the interactive fretboard above to explore this arpeggio on Tres Cubano with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Tres Cubano.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the C Major Ninth Arpeggio